syncfusion-content/wpf-docs/wpf/DataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-`Page size` can be changed in `print preview` also by selecting from page-size drop-down which displays pre-defined `page sizes`.
-You can also manually enter custom page width and height in the editors below page-size drop-down and press `OK` to apply the custom width and height for the page.
+Page size can be changed in print preview also by selecting from page-size drop-down which displays pre-defined page sizes.
+You can also manually enter custom page width and height in the editors below page-size drop-down and press OK to apply the custom width and height for the page.

 ![Page size options in print preview window for WPF DataGrid](Printing_images/Printing_img6.png)

 ### Page margin

-SfDataGrid provides support to change the page margins to adjust content in printed page. `Page margin` can be changed by setting [PrintSettings.PrintPageMargin](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintSettings~PrintPageMargin.html) property.
+SfDataGrid provides support to change the page margins to adjust content in printed page.
+Page margin can be changed by setting [PrintSettings.PrintPageMargin](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintSettings~PrintPageMargin.html) property.

 {% tabs %}
 {% highlight c# %}